Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 ❌ Higher infrastructure costs compared to basic document storage

-Vector databases are particularly useful for assistants that need to recall specific details from past interactions without storing the entire conversation history in the LLM’s prompt.
+Vector databases are particularly useful for assistants that need to recall specific details from past interactions without storing the entire conversation history in the LLMs prompt.

-Let's jump into a few practical strategies for memory management with LLMs.
+Let's jump into a few practical strategies I have leveraged for memory management with LLMs.

 ## Strategy 1: Leveraging Arrays